tmishra2018/DijetRootTreeAnalyzer/README_caloscouting_analysis.md

     ```

 ### Bias studies with 4-parameter modified exponential
-8. Run combine-based bias studies with 1000 toys for r = 1 and  using 4-parameter modified exponential (defined in confif/dijet_bias.config)
+8. Run combine-based bias studies with 1000 toys for r = 1 and 10 pb cross section using 4-parameter modified exponential for generation and 4-parameter dijet functin for fitting (defined in confif/dijet_bias.config)

     ```sh
     $ mkdir signal_bias/